univ-smb-m1-isc-2020/sudoku-solver/readme.md

 it's up to you to
 * create a maven project
-* code the structure of a sudoku grid
+* code the structure of a sudoku Grid
 * code and unit test the rules of a cell groups
 * code the interaction and unit test of cells belonging to group
 * code a solver algorithm